ypinamang/rock-paper-scissors/README.md

 # rock-paper-scissors
 Good old rock paper scissors in JavaScript.
-Below is the pseudocode to demonstrate my thought process for the app.
+This program attempts to break down the problem to the smallest details.
+Below is the pseudocode to demonstrate my thought process for the program.

-Note: The app does not use an array for the choices, so for the machine choice, I generate a random number between 1 and 3, and assign rock, paper, or scissors depending on the number generated.
+Note: The program does not use an array for the choices, so for the machine choice, I generate a random number between 1 and 3, and assign rock, paper, or scissors depending on the number generated.

 ## Pseudocode